cheerml/cheerml.github.io/_posts/2017-12-15-wordembedapp.md

 ## Remark

-This blog content is requested by [Gautam Tambay](https://www.linkedin.com/in/gautambay/) and edited by Jun Lu.
+This blog content is requested by [Gautam Tambay](https://www.linkedin.com/in/gautambay/) and edited by [Jun Lu](https://github.com/junlulocky).
+You can also find this blog at [Springboard](https://www.springboard.com/blog/introduction-word-embeddings/).

+{% include /othertrack.html %}